OpenNFT/OpenNFT/docs/troubleshooting.rst

 Python Installation
 +++++++++++++++++++

-Python installation may require forced installations/upgrades using the following commands
+Python installations may require forced installations/upgrades using the following commands

 for ``pip``: